 Queen Victoria gift chocolate box, 1900

-In order to carry out this project, the Queen commissioned the country's three principal chocolate manufacturers, J S Fry & Sons, Cadbury Brothers Limited and Rowntree and Company Limited, to undertake the order for what amounted, by the end of 1900, to 123,000 tins.
-As Quakers, all three manufacturers refused to accept payment for the order and, not wishing to profit from the War, they offered to donate the chocolate instead.
+In order to carry out this project, the country's three principal chocolate manufacturers Messrs J S Fry and Sons, Messrs Cadbury Brothers Limited and Messrs Rowntree and Company Limited were asked to undertake the order for what amounted by the end of 1900 to 123,000 tins.
+As Quakers the manufacturers refused to accept payment for the order.
+Their pacifist beliefs meant that they did not wish to profit from the war so they offered to donate the chocolate instead.

 NAM Accession Number

 National Army Museum, Study Collection